jon-harper/jon-harper.github.io/docs/abs/about.md

 ## Material Categories

-For purposes of this article, we will discuss three different categories of 3D-printable plastics:
+For purposes of this article, we will discuss three different categories of 3D-printable plastics.

 - Entry-level plastics:
     - PLA (polylactic acid)